Ivenyang/cocos-docs/manual/framework/native/event_dispatcher/en.md

 encapsulate it into a listener.
 However, the logics above implemented functions below:

 1. By adding event listener, sprite can be added to event dispatcher with SceneGraphPriority.
 That is when clicking the sprite button, callback function will be called by sequence according to the sprite cover order.
-2. When Dealing with logical solving, according to each kind of logics when touched (such as recognize click area, set clicked element as different transparency) to display the click effect.
+2. When Dealing with event logical, according to each kind of situations to solve the logics when touched(such as recognize click area, set clicked element as different transparency) to display the click effect.
 3. As `listener1->setSwallowTouches(true)` is setted and some decisions has been made in onTouchBegan to get the return value, whether the display order of the touch event should pass back can be solved.

-_Note: _**FixedPriority** is different from **SceneGraphPriority**, it can dicide the priority of event by manually setting `Priority` value, and the smaller the value is, the higher priority of the event.
+*Note:* **FixedPriority** is different from **SceneGraphPriority**, it can dicide the priority of event by manually setting `Priority` value, and the smaller the value is, the higher priority of the event.

-##Other events dispatch solving module
+##Other event dispatch solving modules

 In addition to touch event response, and the following modules using the same solving method.